Apollon Smyrnis F.C.

-It was founded in Smyrna, Ottoman Empire, by Anatolian Greeks in 1891 and is one of the oldest Hellenic sports clubs.
-Following the compulsory population exchange between Greece and Turkey the club was re-established in Athens Greece in 1923 and is also known as Apollon Athens.
+It is part of GS Apollon Smyrnis (Γυμναστικός Σύλλογος Απόλλων Σμύρνης), a sports society that was founded in Smyrna, Ottoman Empire, by Anatolian Greeks in 1891 and is one of the oldest Hellenic sports clubs.
+Following the compulsory population exchange between Greece and Turkey the club was re-established in Athens in 1923 and is also known as Apollon Athens.

 Apollon Smyrnis has also departments basketball, volleyball, water polo and other sports.

 History

 Smyrna era (1891–1922)

 Apollon Smyrnis was founded in 1891 by former members of club Orpheus.
 Orpheus (subsequently Panionios) had been founded one year earlier in 1890.
 Among the founders of Apollon were prominent residents of Smyrna such as Chrysostomos of Smyrna and Vasilis Samios.

 Roughly in the year 1893, the athletic department was organised.
 The first games of Smyrna took place in 1894, organized by the English sports fans of Bornova, a district in İzmir nowadays.
 In these games the athletes of Apollon achieved a lot of first victories.
 The person with the most wins was Theologos Anastasoglou, a glorious athlete who later became Olympic champion; he was most likely the best athlete from Apollon.
 The Games were always organized by English sports fans until 1903, with the attendance of the Gymnastic Association Apollon Smyrnis.

 The third anniversary of the foundation of Apollon was celebrated joyously.
 Chairman N. Koulmasis gave the speech of the day, while the famous S. Pittakis spoke of Delphi and recited the anthem to the god Apollo.
 There was a special pedestal on which had been set up an altar to praise the god Apollo, while eight youths dressed in chlamydes sang the Pindariko anthem to Apollo.

 In 1894, with the election of its new presiding board, Apollon adopted as its emblem three runners and at the same time it established an excursion department.
 Of the first excursions that were organized, one was to Ephesus and another to Aydın, in which the Russian scholar and historical Frigkol took part.

 In 1894, the council of the Gymnastic Association of Apollon (Apollon Sports Club) was composed of chairman Mathaios Provatopoulos and Th.
 Vatidi, Jakovos Koulampidis, Grig.
 Sofianopoulos, G. Oikonomidis, A. Koulampidis and C. Papadimitriou.
 During this season the team acquired a privately owned ground.
 Initially, only its members fought on these.
 Later, however, it organized games in which other associations could also take part.